-Alex leads the business side of Merlon Intelligence, a start-up that uses AI to detect and prevent financial crimes.
-Previously, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
-Alex received a Bachelor's Degree with honors from Cornell University.
-He is finishing a Master's Degree in Computer Science from Georgia Tech.
+Alex leads the business side of Promise, a start-up that focuses on making the criminal justice system and government payments more cost-effective and humane.
+Previously, he used AI to detect and prevent financial crimes at Merlon Intelligence.
+Before that, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
+Alex received a Bachelor's Degree with honors from Cornell University and a Master's Degree in Computer Science from Georgia Tech.

 Daniel has nearly a decade of experience leading product teams and building cybersecurity products.
-Currently, he is a Product Manager for the Defense Digital Service, solving cybersecurity & other digital problems within the Department of Defense.
-At Exabeam, Daniel built & led a product management team and led efforts on their flagship ML-based anomaly detection product, as well as a security automation & orchestration tool.
-Prior to Exabeam, Daniel led a number of products at Palantir for Government clients, building tools focused around cybersecurity, national security, anti-human-trafficking, and other high-impact domains.
+Currently, he is solving cybersecurity & other digital problems for the federal government.
+At Exabeam, Daniel managed a product management team and led efforts on various enterprise cybersecurity products.
+Prior to Exabeam, Daniel led a number of products at Palantir for government clients, building tools focused around cybersecurity, national security, financial crimes, and anti-human-trafficking.
 Daniel has a degree in Symbolic Systems from Stanford University and graduated Phi Beta Kappa.

-Daniel is certified as a CISSP and GCFA (Windows Forensics), and also holds a U.S. patent for a cybersecurity prototype.
+Daniel holds certifications as a CISSP and GCFA, and also holds a U.S. patent for a cybersecurity prototype.
 In his spare time, Daniel consults & volunteers as a cybersecurity resource for political campaigns, non-profits, and individuals.